Applies to: Scarlett 2nd gen (6i6, 18i8, 18i20), All Clarett interfaces.

 You can now turn off and disconnect the device and then turn it on without the Thunderbolt or USB cable to enter Standalone Mode.

-The first screenshot below details a setup of a Scarlett 18i20 for A/D Conversion (8 Analog Inputs > ADAT Output) and the second screenshot D/A Conversion (ADAT Input to 8 Line Outputs).
-To use this setup, you would need 2 optical cables - one connected to the optical input of the standalone device and one connected to the optical output of the standalone devoce.
+The first screenshot below details a Scareltt 18i20 setup for A/D Conversion (8 Analog Inputs > ADAT Output) and the second screenshot D/A Conversion (ADAT Input to 8 Line Outputs).
+To use this setup, you would need 2 optical cables - one connected to the standalone device's optical input and one connected to the standalone device's optical output.
 These would be connected to the optical output and optical input of your other interface respectively.

 The screenshot below details a simpler setup of a Scarlett 18i20 for A/D Conversion (8 Analog Inputs > ADAT Output), this is the same as the preset 'Standalone Preamp'.